camunda/camunda-docs/docs/self-managed/zeebe-deployment/exporters/elasticsearch-exporter.md

 ## Example

-Here is an example configuration of the Exporter.
+Here is an example configuration of the exporter:

 ```yaml
 ---